jfisher-usgs/MiscSpatialData/ackerman/README.md

 # Ackerman Model

-Ackerman, D.J., Rousseau, J.P., Rattray, G.W., and **Fisher, J.C.**, 2010,
+Ackerman, D.J., Rousseau, J.P., Rattray, G.W., and Fisher, J.C., 2010,
-Steady-state and transient models of groundwater flow and advective transport, Eastern Snake River Plain aquifer, Idaho National Laboratory and vicinity, Idaho:, U.S. Geological Survey Scientific Investigations Report 2010-5123, 220 p., <https://pubs.usgs.gov/sir/2010/5123/>.
+Steady-state and transient models of groundwater flow and advective transport, Eastern Snake River Plain aquifer, Idaho National Laboratory and vicinity, Idaho: U.S. Geological Survey Scientific Investigations Report 2010-5123, 220 p., <https://pubs.usgs.gov/sir/2010/5123/>.

 ## Data Sets

 - *actmodclp* is the polygon used to clip the active model cells from the model grid.
-- *inlmodext* is the areal extent of the active model domain in layer 1.
+- *inlmodext* is the areal extent of the active model domain in model layer 1.

 ## Shapefile to GeoJSON Conversion